DAddYE/do/README.md

 # Press ENTER to continue...
 ```

-## Plugins
+## DO - Plugins

-Do, support plugins, you can manually add plugins in your `~/.do/dorc`
+DO, support plugins, you can manually add new one in your `~/.do/dorc`
-adding a line like:
+with a simple line:

 ```rb
 plugin :vim, 'https://raw.github.com/DAddYE/.do/master/vim.rake'